 style: indie-pop, 88 BPM, lo-fi reverb

-Best on: TikTok-leaning — the suspense + confession pattern is the exact storytime hook format TikTok rewards in the first 2 seconds.
+Best on: TikTok-leaning — the suspense-then-confession pattern is the storytime hook TikTok rewards in the first 2 seconds.

-Why it goes viral: the pause forces the viewer to read the caption, and the confession is a free open-ended template for any creator to reuse.
+Why it works: the pause forces the viewer to read the caption, and the confession is an open-ended template any creator can reuse.

 Drop-Call Hook